NLP-IRon-man/team_project/README.md

 ## Main idea

-Show each character’s emotional change using graph.
+Draw the graph showing change in each character’s emotion.

 <img src="https://user-images.githubusercontent.com/48765232/173276457-a20f386e-8f26-452d-a524-19215b44159e.png" alt="Joker" width="40%" heigh="40%" />

-1. Crawling the scripts and divide scripts by characters, and find 5 main characters.
+1. Crawl the scripts and divide scripts by characters, and find 5 main characters.
-2. Analyze the movie scripts divided into 5 parts.
+2. Analyze the movie scripts and divide each script into 5 parts.
+(Period 0, Period 1, Period 2, Period 3, Period 4)
-3. Analyze 7 emotions(disgust, surprise, neutral, anger, sad, happy, fear) changing from start to end of the movie
+3. Analyze emotion (disgust, surprise, neutral, anger, sad, happy, fear).
+Each character's emotion is changing from start to end of the movie
-4. Users can search movies and see what they want.
+4. Users can see graph showing change in each character's emotion.

 <img alt="Main-Idea" src="https://user-images.githubusercontent.com/48765232/173276908-046c7f71-85be-4d2e-ae91-7477c8a617fb.png" width="70%" heigh="70%"/>